thwaythwayhtet/SQL-Data-Analystics-Portfolio-Project/README.md

 **1. Create an SQL VIEW to provide Customer Report** <br><br>
 Purpose:
-*	This report consolidates key customer metrics and behaviors
+*	This report consolidates key customer metrics and behaviors <br>
 Highlights:
    1. Gathers essentials fields such as names, ages and transaction details
    2. Segment customers into categories (VIP, Regular, New) and age groups.